 Her propulsion consists of two azimuthing electric “Azipod” propulsion units, with a power of 17.6 MW each.
 Carnival Spirit has three 1.91 MW tunnel thrusters in the bow.
 Her service speed is 22 knots and has a maximum of 24 knots.
 Tonnage: 85,900 GRT (Gross Registered Tons) - Length: 292.5m - Width: 32.2m - Draught: 7.8m – Sister ships - Spirit Class = Carnival Spirit 2001, Carnival Pride 2001, Carnival Legend 2002 & Carnival Miracle 2004.

 The lower forward section of her funnel is made of red glass as under it is the multi level Nouveau Restaurant

 View a detailed Carnival Spirit Deck Plan

-For the shipping company does not provide any service whatsoever, an agent does!
+As shipping company’s do not provide any service, whilst an agent does!

 Visit our many features on the following P&O UK/Australia & other Carnival PLC Cruise Companies

 When emailing please name the ship you are requesting information about!